KCerveny/KCerveny.github.io/_projects/electronics/hacked-garage.md

 ### For Aspiring Hackers

 We happen to know the modulation technique because we found it in the FCC filing.
-But what if we didnt't?
+But what if we didn't?
 We can decode this signal if we can figure out its [modulation](https://en.wikipedia.org/wiki/Modulation).
 Based on our received signal, we can count out several modulation techniques right away.
 The pulses are all the same width, same frequency, and same duration.
 We also note that they all seem disjoint; no two pulses are touching.

 - Amplitude Modulation (AM): Probably not.
 All of our pulses are the same height.
 - Frequency Modulation (FM): Also no. All of these pulses were sent on the same 318 MHz band.